 Determine how long you want the song to be.
 Do you want it right around 3 minutes long?
 Or do you want it closer to 4 or 5 minutes?
 Let your vision for the song unfold and see where you are at time wise.

 Combine this logic with the next 2 questions.

 3) What Is the Tempo Of the Track?

 The tempo of the beat or track is usually measured in BPM (beats per minute).
 Normally, when the tempo is on the slower side, then there might be less bars in the verses than if the tempo was at a normal or fast pace.
 For example, if you have a pop song that is at 120 BPM and a trap song that has a tempo of 65 BPM, then there probably aren’t going to be the same number of bars in the verses of the songs.
 It’s possible, but not likely.

-For example, if I’m making a trap beat that is around 60-65 BPM, then I’m probably not going to have 16 bar verses…at least not 3 of them.
+For example, if I’m making a rap beat that is around 60-65 BPM, then I’m probably not going to have 16 bar verses…at least not 3 of them.
 I would probably do 3 12-bar verses or 2 16-bar (or longer) verses.
-But, in a 120 BPM pop song, 16 bar verses would be natural and easy.
+But, in a 120 BPM pop beat, 16 bar verses would be natural and easy.

 Now, lets get to the last factor I will discuss.

 4) How Many Verses Are In the Song?

 It’s becoming more and more common for songs to have only 2 verses in them compared to the 3 verse tradition.
 I don’t mean 2 verses and a bridge.
 I mean 2 verses only.
 Much of the reason for this is due to the slower tempo of songs and the longer hooks that are in songs nowadays.
 People are putting more bars into the hooks and emphasizing the hooks.
 Therefore, bars are in a sense being trimmed from the verses.
 But, again, this is not a standard…this is a trend that is moving out from the traditional 3 verse song.